karstm/chuck.vim/README.md

 usage
 ------------
 Open chuck in another terminal window in the same directory in loop mode (chuck --loop).
-Open all files in different buffers (not new instances of vim!). (e.g. :tabnew then :e file2.ck) The following functions can be used to interact with the Chuck VM:
+Open all files in different buffers (not new instances of vim!). (e.g. :tabnew file2.ck) The following functions can be used to interact with the Chuck VM:

 \+   add current buffer <br/>